Class 10 - Physics

 (b) Calculate the strength of the total current in the circuit in the two cases.

-(a) What do you understand by the term “potential difference” ?
+(a) What do the letters p.d. stand for ?

 (a) In which direction does conventional current flow around a circuit ?